 Let’s dive into the placement options & strategy behind product recommendations at every stage in the customer journey:

 - New Visitors: Place a best-sellers carousel on your home page.
-This gives you the best possible chance of grabbing their attention with your star products and encouraging more pages to be clicked through.
-This can reduce bounce rate and increase time on site both of which are great for core web vitals (CWV) plus, direct traffic to the pages most likely to lead to a conversion.
+This gives you the best chance of grabbing their attention with your star products and encouraging more pages to be clicked.
+This can reduce bounce rate and increase time on site, both of which are great for core web vitals (CWV), plus direct traffic to the pages most likely to lead to a conversion.

-- Returning Visitors: If they left something in their cart, you can pull that into a recommendation that pop-ups up when they return.
-This reminds them what they were looking at before and increases the likelihood of a conversion.
+- Returning Visitors: If they leave something in their cart, you can pull that into a recommendation that pops up when they return.
+This reminds them of what they were looking at before and increases the likelihood of a conversion.
 If they didn’t add something to their cart, you can have a carousel of related items on the product pages they browsed to try and lead them to what they’re looking for.

 - Current Shoppers: If you’re offering a free gift with purchase and there are several options, trigger a product recommendation upon adding an item to cart.
 This gives them the chance to select their gift, giving them ownership over what they’re getting and increasing the likelihood of purchase.